ton-play/tonplay-telegram-bot/README.md

 3. Run Docker on you PC or Mac.
 4. Run your project in Visual Studio.

-## How can you start your game in Telegram
+## How can you start your game in Telegram?

 In Telegram games can be launched in two ways.
 > **Note** The version of the built-in API in Web API and Web View may differ, which may cause some functions to not work.